---

 **What users dislike:**

-- Users find the **steep learning curve** of Kubernetes challenging, particularly for newcomers lacking dedicated DevOps support.
+- Users struggle with the **steep learning curve** of Kubernetes, finding initial setup and troubleshooting particularly challenging.
 (9 reviews)

-- Users find the **difficult learning** curve of Kubernetes overwhelming, especially with complex setup and troubleshooting processes.
+- Users face a **difficult learning curve** with Kubernetes, finding the setup and troubleshooting process complex and overwhelming.
 (7 reviews)

-- Users often find the **complex setup** of Kubernetes challenging, especially for beginners trying to navigate its features.
+- Users find the **complex setup** of Kubernetes challenging, especially due to a steep learning curve for beginners.
 (5 reviews)

-- Users find the **steep learning curve** of Kubernetes challenging, complicating the initial setup and management of clusters.
+- Users struggle with the **steep learning curve** of Kubernetes, finding setup and troubleshooting complex and overwhelming.
 (3 reviews)

 - Cluster Stability (3 reviews)